Dallas Divorce Modification Attorney

 Do You Need to Modify Child Support, Custody, or Alimony After a Divorce?

 During a family court case, the judge will issue court orders for family law matters such as child custody, alimony, child support, and visitation.
-After the divorce process is over, one of the parties may experience a change in circumstance that affects their ability to comply with their divorce orders.
-Failure to comply with a court order can result in harsh penalties, so be sure to speak with an experienced Dallas divorce lawyer right away.
+After the divorce process is over, you or the other party may experience a change in circumstances that affects your ability to comply with divorce orders.
+Failing to comply with a court order can result in significant legal penalties.

-Our Dallas court order modification attorneys at OWLawyers® can help if you can't meet the requirements of a divorce order due to changes in your income, location, or any other part of your life.
-We can help you obtain a modification of your divorce order so that you can move on with your life.
+Our Dallas divorce modification attorneys at OWLawyers® can help if you can't meet the requirements of a divorce order due to changes in your income, location, or other aspects of your life.
+As seasoned divorce modification lawyers in Texas, we can assist you in requesting a modification so that your court orders reflect your current circumstances, enabling you to move forward with confidence.

 When Can I Have a Divorce Order Modified?

-In order to have a divorce order modified, you must prove to the Texas family court that you have experienced a change in circumstance.
-For example, perhaps you have been granted custody of your child and need to relocate, but the other parent has visitation rights.
-You could have the visitation order modified if you can convince the court that your change in circumstance requires it.
+To secure a modification of a divorce order, you must demonstrate to the Texas family court that you have experienced a significant change in circumstances.
+For example, if you have custody of your child and need to relocate while the other parent has visitation rights, you can request a modification to the visitation order if you can show the court that your current situation requires an adjustment.

 Understanding the Modification Process: What You Need to Know